CheriPai/kaggle-digit-recognizer/README.md

 # kaggle-digit-recognizer
-Entry in Kaggle competition Digit Recognizer using a convolutional neural network
+Entry in Kaggle competition Digit Recognizer.
+Uses a convolutional neural network to classify handwritten digits from the MNIST dataset.

 ##### Files
 - [```test.py```](test.py) runs classifier on test data and writes results to disk